salunkhedurgesh/salunkhedurgesh/README.md

-- 👋 Hi, I’m @salunkhedurgesh
+- Hello,  I am Durgesh, a PhD student at CNRS currently working in Nantes
-- 👀 I’m interested in
+- Technical topics that interest me the most are:
 - - 1.
 Mechanism design
 - - 2.
 Optimisation algorithms
 - - 3.
 Neural networks and predictive coding
-- 🌱 I’m currently working on
+- I am currently working on:
 - - 1.
 Classification of 6R serial robots based on cuspidality
-- 💞️ I’m looking to collaborate on
+- I will be super excited to collaborate on
 - - 1.
 Creating a neural network on a very specific assignment
 - - 2.
 It involves starting from scratch including collecting data

-- 📫 How to reach me
+- 📫 Reach me through:
 - - 1. email: durgesh.salunkhe@ls2n.fr
 - - 2.
 Whatsapp: +33 758760829
 - - 3.
-Website: salunkhedurgesh.com
+Website: www.salunkhedurgesh.com